HDI-Project/ATM/README.md

 **atm** and the accompanying library **btb** are under active development (transitioning from an older system to new).
 In the next couple of weeks we intend to update its documentation, its testing infrastructure, provide apis and establish a framework for the community to contribute.
 Stay tuned for updates.
 Meanwhile, if you have any questions, or if would like to receive updates: **please email to dailabmit@gmail.com. **

 ## Quick start setup
 Below we will give a quick tutorial of how to run atm on your desktop.
 We will use a featurized dataset, already saved in ``data/test/pollution_1.csv``.
-Below we show a snapshot of the data.
+This is one of the datasets available on openl.org.
+More details can be found [here](https://www.openml.org/d/542).
+In this problem the goal is predict ``mortality`` using the metrics associated with the air pollution.
+Below we show a snapshot of the ``csv`` file.
+The data has 15 features and the last column is the ``class`` label.

   |PREC | JANT |  JULT |  OVR65 |	POPN|	EDUC|	HOUS| DENS|	NONW|	WWDRK	|POOR| HC	| NOX |	SO@	| HUMID |	class|
   |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|